 Thus, one of the first flaws of this process can be counted as the Organization’s failure of a selection of Access Control for the company.
 Access control once wrongly selected, it affects the company in the long run.

-There are few types of Access Control we need to understand before we move further:
+There are a few types of Common Issues of Access Control we need to understand before we move further:

 1. Mandatory Access Control: